 Architecture

 META-pipe is an automatized workflow for analysing sequence data obtained from marine metagenomics samples.
 Pipeline is developed by Willassen et al at ELIXIR-Norway.
 META-pipe takes raw sequencing data as an input and outputs taxonomic classification and functional annotation of the sample.
-META-pipe analysis steps can be divided in three modules as shown in figure 1. pre-processing and assembly (blue), classification (yellow), and functional annotation (green).
+META-pipe analysis steps can be divided in three modules as shown in figure 1: pre-processing and assembly (blue), classification (yellow), and functional annotation (green).